kubernetes-sigs/kustomize/docs/glossary.md

 A base is usable in isolation, i.e. one should be able to [apply] a base to a cluster directly.

+For simple [gitops] management, a base configuration could be the _sole content of a git repository dedicated to that purpose_.
+Same with [overlays].
+Changes in a repo could generate a build, test and deploy cycle.

+Some of the demos for [kustomize] will break from this idiom and store all demo config files in directories _next_ to the `kustomize` code so that the code and demos can be more easily maintained by the same group of people.

 ## bespoke configuration

 A _bespoke_ configuration is a [kustomization] and some